 What Symptoms Does Bleeding Heart Plant Poisoning Cause?

-Animals or people who ingest Bleeding Heart Plant may experience
+Animals or people who ingest Bleeding Heart Plants may experience these toxic effects, including:

 - Respiratory problems